-As Emanuel Schegloff famously put it, talk in interaction is the primordial site of human sociality.
-It is through talking to others that children are socialized into a language, the most fundamental aspects of culture spread, and the social institutions that organize life as we know it emerge and reproduce.
-I study conversation, then, first and foremost, as the natural hub that enables human conduct and propels three interrelated social processes that I find particularly interesting: interpersonal communication, social/market exchange, and relationship formation.
+As Emanuel Schegloff famously put it, talk-in-interaction is the primordial site of human sociality.
+It is through talking to others that children are socialized into a language, culture spreads, and the social institutions that organize life as we know it emerge and reproduce.
+I study conversation, then, first and foremost, as the natural hub that propels human sociality and enables quintessential social processes, such as interpersonal communication, self-development, collaborative action, and relationship formation.